Updated: Jan 5

-This stack of old-school, spiral bound notebooks and binders is the framework of my life and responsibilities.
+This stack of old-school, spiral bound notebooks and binders are the framework of my life and responsibilities.
 They are my couch buddies today.
 I have a head cold and a lot of work to do.
 I am not so sick that I should be in bed, asleep, but I shouldn't be around other people.
 I get fatigued fast so I need to take everything slow.

 I like paper.
 I am visual.
 I have digital resources too, a very nice computer and smart phone, but I always default back to paper.
 Each of these notebooks represent a different part of who I am and what I am involved in.
 They hold the information my brain can't hang on to.
 They keep me organized and help me push forward.
 I like to take and keep notes.
 I like to-do lists.
 I have multiples of many of these notebooks.
 Someday my kids will look at all the spiral bound notebooks I have amassed and either burn it all or peruse them and find some tidbits of dear old mom's mind in their pages.

 Yellow= personal/family finances